irada98/Selenium--SauceDemo-automation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-The screenshot is showing how the test's code is looking in the project.
+The screenshot is showing how one of the test's code is looking in the project.

 ![Test-code-screen]